shengyanli1982/workqueue/README.md

 -   `OnWeight` will be called when add an specified priority element to the priority queue

+#### RateLimiting Queue

+-   `OnLimited` will be called when add an specified rate limit element to the rate limiting queue
+-   `OnForget` will be called when forget an element from the rate limiting queue
+-   `OnGetTimes` will be called when get the number of times an element has been limited from the rate limiting queue

 ## Capacity

 Queue capacity is a very important parameter, it determines the maximum number of elements that can be stored in the queue.
 If the capacity is `-1`, which mean the queue is unlimited.
 Default capacity is `2048`.